Step Outside the Classroom

 We mean it when we say “learning is a process – not an event”!
 The development of each area of competence (e.g. holding others

 accountable, developing and coaching others, etc.) involves up to 25 hours of learning activities, with each topic designed to expose the learner to new notions, concepts, ideas and perspectives.
 LearnScape takes advantage of the best place to learn – in the workplace and on the

 job – allowing organizations to leverage their investment through the learner’s on-the-job performance and results.

 |Training-Centered Focused e.g. theoretical||Action-Centered/Focused e.g. practical application.|

 |Assumes all learners come with the same level of knowledge and ability.||Targets learning to learner’s unique needs and role.|

 |Is challenging to offer “just in time”.||Is fast and easy to set up and implement – enrolments occur at the click of a mouse.|

 |Delivery is synchronous i.e. requires all learners to be at the same place at the same time.||Delivery is a-synchronous i.e. learning is unrestrained by time and place.|

 |Is costly to set up and deliver.||Is affordable to implement.|

-|Return on investment (ROI) is affected by last-minute cancellations, lack of follow-through/accountability to use the skills learned, motivation of the learner.||Return on investment (ROI) is high due to the: lower cost/investment; built-in accountability mechanisms; increased motivation and engagement of the learner; and better results.|
+|Return on investment (ROI) is affected by last-minute cancellations, lack of follow-through/accountability to use the skills learned, motivation of the learner.||LearnScape focuses on the process.|